Grade 7 Vocab Audios and Pics

-In the Study mode of GRADE 7 VOCAB AUDIOS AND PICS, kids search or scroll for particular words, read part of speech and definition, enjoy a cartoon, flip the page for usage text, or press the audio button at bottom (a triangle) to hear the definition and usage spoken aloud.
-Flashcards mode shows only the word and part of speech but kids can tap to see the cartoon as a hint, or flip for the definition.
+In the Study mode of GRADE 7 VOCAB AUDIOS AND PICS, kids search or scroll for particular words, read the part of speech and definition, enjoy a cartoon, flip the page for usage text, or press the audio button at the bottom (a triangle) to hear the definition and usage spoken aloud.
+Flashcards mode shows only the word and part of speech, but kids can tap to see the cartoon as a hint or flip for the definition.
 Twenty-word quizzes give five definition choices.
-Correct answers are highlighted in green with a check mark, and incorrect ones are in red with x.
+Correct answers are highlighted in green with a check mark, and incorrect ones are in red with an "x."
+Flashcards mode allows kids to categorize words as mastered at any time, and, if kids correctly identify a word in a quiz, it's moved to the mastered list automatically.
+Kids choose from among groups of 20 words for quizzes and from mastered or "don't know" lists.

 Is it any good?

-GRADE 7 VOCAB AUDIOS AND PICS is one in a series of very effective vocabulary building apps featuring cartoon illustrations, extensive audio definitions, and examples in context.
-What makes these apps (from Lafazi, Inc.) stand out are the quirky cartoons depicting each word, the "short stories" or usage examples usually three to four sentences in length, and the ability to listen to both in coherent, fully formed sentences at the touch of a button.
-Grade 7 Vocab adapts to individual kids with a simple yet effective method: separating words into mastered and "don't know" lists.
-Flashcards mode allows kids to move words to mastered at any time, and, if kids correctly identify a word in a quiz, the word is moved to the mastered list automatically.
-Kids choose among groups of 20 words for quizzes and from mastered or "don't know."
-While study and flashcards modes might seem redundant, study gives access to most information up front but flashcards gives only the word and part of speech, then allows tweens to tap for the cartoon as a hint or flip for the definition.
+Grade 7 Vocab Audios and Pics is one in a series of very effective vocabulary-building apps featuring cartoon illustrations, extensive audio definitions, and examples in context.
+What makes these apps stand out are the quirky cartoons depicting each word, the "short stories" or usage examples usually three to four sentences long, and the ability to listen to both in coherent, fully formed sentences at the touch of a button.
+It adapts to individual kids with a simple yet effective method: separating words into mastered and "don't know" lists.
+Though having both Study and Flashcards modes might seem redundant, Study gives access to most information up front whereas Flashcards gives only the word and part of speech and then allows tweens to tap for the cartoon as a hint or flip for the definition.